bubanjan/real-estate-solution/README.md

 # 🏡 Full-Stack Real Estate Application

-_A real estate web platform built with ASP.NET Core and React (in progress)_
+_A real estate web platform built with ASP.NET Core and React_

 - 🚧 This is a **full-stack** real estate application.
 - ✅ The **backend is fully implemented and ready for use**. 📁 Folder: RealEstateAPI
-- 🛠️ The **frontend (React)** is currently in active development and is not finished yet 📁 Folder: RealEstateFrontend
+- 🛠️ The **frontend (React) is functionally complete — minor visual and UX improvements are in progress.** 📁 Folder: RealEstateFrontend

 ---